-In both cases, the length of contracts should also be considered, since today contracts are long term at around 10-15 years in most cases.
-Over time, this is likely to ease as the storage market becomes more liquid and contract lengths decrease, as has been seen in the LNG market.44
+In both cases, the length of contracts should also be considered, since today contracts are long-term, usually at around 10-15 years.
+Over time, this is likely to ease as the storage market becomes more liquid and contract lengths decrease, as has been seen in the LNG market.
+43